kschang77/astrodash2/README.md

 #### UIKit limitations

 UIKit seems resistant to allow the user to set the background of an element... there is NO provision for it.
 The original plan for the sentiment (positive, neutral, or negative) was to color the background of the horoscope box.
 However, searching through the docs shows that there is no provision to set element's background to a custom color.
 Instead, [there are only four choices](https://getuikit.com/docs/background): default, muted, primary and secondary.
 While one could utilize a custom stylesheet, it seems a bit of an overkill for one feature.
+We ended up just coloring the headline.

 #### API and CORS/CORB

 During the API evaluation phase, quite a bit of time was lost trying to get past the CORS/CORB problem.
 CORS (cross origin resource sharing) / CORB (cross origin resource blocking) are a set of security policies that allows or blocks outside access.
-Some APIs were not implemented properly and thus were blocked by CORS/CORB filter.
+Some APIs were not implemented properly and thus were blocked by browser's CORS/CORB filter.
 A full explanation of CORS is beyond the scope of this README.

+There are ways to bypass the CORS/CORB restrictions but it doesn't always work.
+And we decided our time is best spent elsewhere.

 ## Stretch Goals / Future Development